iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 2. If a TypeScript binding is not available, extract the data into an intermediary format that can be then ingested by the alignment phase.
 In this case, the intermediate format will be read in the [OpenSourceData](#opensourcedata) method in your Connector.

+A two-process architecture may also be employed.

 #### Data alignment

 An iModel Connector must carefully transform the source data to BIS-based data in the iModel, and hence each Connector is written for a specific data source.

 - Mappings of data are _from_ source _into_ an iModel.
-- Typically, a Connector stores enough information about source data to detect the differences in it between job runs.
+- Typically, a Connector stores enough information about source data to detect the differences in it between runs (connections).
 In this manner, the Connector generates _changesets_ that are sent to iModelHub.
 This is the key difference between a Connector and a one-time converter.
-- Each job generates data in the iModel that is isolated from all other job's data.
-The resulting combined iModel is partitioned at the Subject level of the iModel; each Connector job has its own Subject.
+- Each connection generates data in the iModel that is isolated from all other connection's data.
+The resulting combined iModel is partitioned at the Subject level of the iModel; each connection has its own Subject.

 For each iTwin Connector author, there will always be two conflicting goals: